luna/luna-book/explorer.md

 ## Searching possibilities
-The Luna explorer provides several context-aware utilities.
+The Luna explorer provides several context-aware searching utilities.
 We will be introducing its possibilities gradually in the following chapters, however, don't hesitate to check them out now:

 * [Searching by a method name](dummy.md)
 * [Searching by a type signature](dummy.md)